Privacy and Information Sharing Policy

 - while the person is a client or a member of a client’s household

 - and otherwise in accordance with the State Records Act 1998.

 Information provided by Centrelink is managed in accordance with the Privacy and Personal Information Protection Act 1998.

 Right to Information

-Any member of the public may request information held by FACS under the Government Information (Public Access) Act 2009 (GIPA Act).
-For more information, see the Right to Information Policy (formerly Freedom of Information).
+Any member of the public may request information held by DCJ under the Government Information (Public Access) Act 2009 (GIPA Act).
+For more information, see the Right to Information policy. (formerly Freedom of Information).

 4. Legislation and compliance

-In managing privacy and information sharing, FACS is required to comply with the following Acts:
+In managing privacy and information sharing, DCJ is required to comply with the following Acts: